Skip to Content

 Why Choose Dischley Law, PLLC for Your Defense?

 With backgrounds in prosecution and law enforcement, our solicitation criminal attorneys in Manassas bring a multi-perspective approach to each case, ensuring all possible defense angles are considered.
-We regularly identify procedural errors or evidential issues that may be overlooked by others, giving you a stronger footing in court.
+We regularly identify procedural errors or evidentiary issues that may be overlooked by others, giving you a stronger footing in court.
 We promote transparency and clear communication, so you stay informed about your case and can make decisions with confidence at every stage.

 No two cases are the same, so we adapt our defense to your unique situation.
 We review all related documents and police reports.
 Our experience with local law enforcement, especially with sting operations in Prince William County and throughout Manassas, helps us pinpoint weaknesses in the prosecution’s case.
-Having represented clients in Manassas City General District Court and other regional courts, we know how local procedures and courtroom dynamics influence outcomes.
+Having represented clients in Manassas City General District Court and other regional courts, we know how local procedures and courtroom dynamics can influence outcomes.
 This experience lets us guide you with knowledge rooted in real practice, not just theory.

 Steps to Take if Charged with Solicitation